Dead Hand Writing Competition

 Description

-The Probate, Trusts, and Estates Section invites all eligible law students to showcase their writing skills and explore the laws of succession in the annual Dead Hand Writing Competition.
-The author of the winning submission will receive a cash prize.
+The Probate, Trusts and Estates Section invites all eligible law students to showcase their writing skills and explore the laws of succession in the annual Dead Hand Writing Competition.
+The primary goals of the Competition are to generate interest in the practice area among law students and further scholarship on topics of interest to the Section.
+Winners will receive a cash prize.

 Judge Michael K. Browne